shivam6744/shivam6744/README.md

 1|2
 3|4

+> So what i can do is add one more tbale and try to sync it.

+Learn|Git
+-|-
+Not|Easy
+Not|Hard either

 Also, this is a `code` or maybe `this one`

 Looks like i can even add a **Link** and that too embedded in a text, like [WallStreetBets](https://www.reddit.com/r/wallstreetbets/)